PV Storage Arbitrage Returns: How Battery Storage Turns Negative Electricity Prices into Revenue

 Excerpt

-Negative electricity prices directly impact the return on investment for PV systems without storage—in June 2025, 46% of German solar production occurred during hours with negative electricity market prices.
-A co-located battery storage system reverses this mechanism: it charges during periods of negative prices, discharges during the evening peak, and simultaneously provides balancing energy, instantaneous reserve, and grid fee reductions.
-Recent studies estimate that this strategy increases the IRR by up to 29% compared to a PV system without storage.
+Negative electricity prices directly impact the return on investment for PV systems without storage—in June 2025, 46% of German solar production occurred during hours with negative electricity exchange prices.
+A co-located battery storage system reverses this mechanism: it charges during periods of negative prices, discharges during the evening peak, and simultaneously provides balancing power, instantaneous reserve, and grid fee reductions.
+A white paper by 8Energies, enspired, and GOLDBECK SOLAR shows a relative increase in the project IRR of around 29% for new installations—this increase stems from the shared connection infrastructure, not from the revenue generated by the storage system.

 This article is intended for investors and decision-makers in the energy market who want to gain a concrete understanding of the potential returns from PV storage arbitrage and use that knowledge to inform their investment decisions.